 Although Michigan is one of a growing number of states that has legalized the medical use of marijuana as well as recreational use, both state and federal criminal statutes are still very much alive that make it illegal to use, possess, grow or distribute marijuana in Michigan under many circumstances.
 Michigan criminal defense attorneys at Michigan Defense Law understand that an arrest for a violation of any of the laws related to marijuana require an aggressive defense in order to protect your freedom and your future.

-If you have been arrested for a marijuana offense in Michigan, take control of your future by retaining the services of an experienced and dedicated Michigan marijuana offense lawyer today.
+If you have been arrested for a marijuana offense in Michigan, take control of your future by retaining the services of an experienced and dedicated Michigan drug crime lawyer today.
 Contact Michigan Defense Law immediately.

 In Michigan, growing, cultivating or manufacturing marijuana is a more serious offense than the use or possession of marijuana.
 The same is true for “dealing” marijuana, which is legally referred to as “intent to deliver.”
 The potential penalties for growing or dealing marijuana depend on the amount of marijuana the individual was growing, cultivating, manufacturing or possessing with the intent to deliver.